 Car Rental Companies

-Located within 20 minutes of Charles M. Schulz Airport, a stay at any of these Sonoma hotels and inns will make any visit to Wine Country comforting and enjoyable, regardless of your budget.
+Located within 20 minutes of STS, a stay at any of these Sonoma hotels and inns will make any visit to Wine Country comforting and enjoyable, regardless of your budget.

 Whether you’re looking to get cultured at a museum, zip-line through a forest, or mingle with local farmers, there’s a wide variety of activities close enough to experience shortly after you land.